This post may contain affiliate links. Please see my disclosure policy for details.

 Just a few miles down the road in Saint Austell is the famous St Austell Brewery visitor centre.

-St Austell Brewery are a huge company and have been serving their popular ales and beers in these parts for the last 150 years.
+St Austell Brewery is a huge company and has been serving their popular ales and beers in these parts for the last 150 years.
 They own many of the pubs in the local area like the Pier House in Charlestown.

 Inside the visitor centre, you can take a tour of their brewing process in action and learn all about how they make their beer, ales and ciders!
 You’ll be able to see, smell, feel and taste it!

-Afterwards, you can sample some more of their products in Hick’s Bar, where the have over 15+ cask and kegged ales.
+Afterwards, you can sample some more of their products in Hick’s Bar, where they have over 15+ cask and kegged ales.

 Lost Gardens of Heligan